mahmoud-joumaa/competitive-programming-notion-problems-tracker/README.md

 ## Known Issues

 - Error handling is rather basic.
 This _is_ a simple application, after all.
+	- If one of the websites is down, the application _will_ crash.
+A workaround for this would be to avoid syncing to that platform while its servers are down.

 For the time being, a simple fix would be to clear the database and reset the `.env` timestamps back to `0`.
 This ensures a clean sync into an empty database.

 - All languages supported by a platform are supported when syncing, but the formatting is still undergoing some testing.